The author is a proud parent of a Boston Terrier. She enjoys sharing her knowledge on various researched topics on the

 1. Are White Boxers a Rare Breed?

-Nearly 18% Boxer puppies born turn out to be white, and they have been around as long as the Boxer breed has been in existence up to date.
-Even so, it is a sad fact that many dog breeders euthanize white pups because they don't meet American Boxer Club or American Kennel Club standards.
-Folks, what if certain humans didn't fit the set standards for homo-sapiens breeding?
+18% Boxer puppies born turn out to be white, and they have been around as long as the breed has existed.
+It is a sad fact that many dog breeders euthanize white pups because they don’t meet American Boxer Club or American Kennel Club standards.
+Folks, what if certain humans didn’t fit the set standards for homo-sapiens breeding?
 If so, a lot of us wouldn’t be here today.

 2. Are White Boxers Albino?

-Both animal and human albinos are classified as having no skin pigmentation.
-Classic traits of an albino are evidenced with having pink eyes and no color to the body at all.
+Medical science classifies animal and human albinos as having no skin pigmentation.
+The classic traits of an albinism are noticeable by having pink eyes and no color to the body at all.

 Given this known fact, white boxers are born with a recessive gene that gives off white hair and still keeps pigmentation (although very little.)
-White boxers should be kept out of the sun because they are sensitive to exposure and burn quickly.
+Owners of white boxers should monitor the time they expose their pets to sunshine because of tendency to sun burns.

-4. You Can't Register White Boxers With the AKC
+4. Why Aren't White Boxers Allowed to Register With the AKC?

-Owners are allowed to register their white boxers to compete in sporting events and obedience training, but association standards dictate that two-thirds of the breed must be brindle or fawn.
+Owners may register their white boxers to compete in sporting events and obedience training, but association standards dictate that two-thirds of the breed must be brindle or fawn.
 Given that these dogs do not meet requirements, some breeders feel that they are inferior to the classic fawn-colored boxers.

 3. Do White Boxers Have Too Many Health Concerns?

-Some boxers are born with high-maintenance conditions such as hearing loss or skin allergies.
+Some white boxers are born with high-maintenance conditions, such as hearing loss or skin allergies.
 Skin conditions are costly, but oatmeal baths for dogs at your local pet store and special dietary requirements prescribed by a vet can help ease concerns.

-Given these circumstances, most breeders frown upon breeding practice with a white boxer due to health concerns mentioned above and restrictions placed by the association for a show.
-The idea of euthanasia does not sit well with most breeders and many would rather spare these pups for family-oriented purposes since they are overall very delightful pets.
+Given these circumstances, most breeders frown upon breeding practice with a white boxer because of health concerns mentioned above and restrictions placed by the association for a show.
+The idea of euthanasia does not sit well with most breeders, and many would rather spare these pups for family-oriented purposes since they are overall very delightful pets.